muratk3n/thirdwave/en/README.md

 ---

 Not all.
-Let's see... some net zero commitmemts are Sweden for 2045, and United Kingdom, France, Denmark, New Zealand, Hungary for 2050.
+Let's see... some net zero commitments are Sweden for 2045, and United Kingdom, France, Denmark, New Zealand, Hungary for 2050.

 Yes, Sweden, 39% is ☢️, France's 71% of electricity comes from ☢️.
 But